Low gilt yields may require UK pension rule change -minister

 "Final salary pensions are under a lot of pressure as a result of the difficult economic conditions, and need support.
 But any change to the discount rate needs to be assessed very carefully."

-Bank of England Deputy Governor Charlie Bean has downplayed the effects QE might be having on pensions, saying pensioners should not be immune to the downturn and would have to share the burden alongside the rest of the population.
+The Bank Deputy Governor Charlie Bean has downplayed the effects QE might be having on pensions, saying pensioners should not be immune to the downturn and would have to share the burden alongside the rest of the population.

 The Pensions Regulator, which oversees the funding commitments of pension funds, rejected calls to make allowances for the impact on valuations of lower gilt yields in its first annual statement on funding conditions in April, saying that most schemes should be able to meet their pension obligations.